Statement of Duties

 - Lead project manager for interdepartmental City initiatives that require passage by the board (such as short-term rental program, condo conversion, water sewer rates, eminent domain).

-- Draft / create policy that ties items related to legislative matters.
+- Draft /create policy, as needed, for items related to legislative matters.

-- Listens to the interests of Administration and City Council in order to then create feasible solutions.
+- Listens to the interests of Administration and City Council to create feasible solutions.

 - Provide input on a variety of items such as ordinance language and policy wording.